 While the recent stock market rout will undoubtedly make prospective home buyers feel a little bit poorer, lower gas prices and cheaper interest rates may have the complete opposite effect.
-Regardless of what happens to the economy, chances are that those who are planning to buy a home this year, will (assuming they can find one that suits their individual needs).
-If you happen to be selling a property in 2019, conditions might be a little different this year than in past years.
+Regardless of what happens to the economy, the chances are that those who are planning to buy a home this year will finally purchase one (assuming they can find one that suits their individual needs).
+If you happen to be selling a property in 2019, the conditions might be a little different this year than in past years.
 This article will discuss that and some potential home selling tips to help you get top dollar if you decide to list.

 It Will Still Be A Sellerâ€™s Market

 Similar to how the talk of the low mortgage rates went away, which kind of finally did, only to return, people have been told year after year that the sellerâ€™s market is coming to an end.
 Sure, it will do at some point, but the expectation is another solid year for home sellers, perhaps with some leveling of the playing field.
 The difference this year might be fewer bidding wars and a little normalization in terms of what home buyers are willing to spend.

 In other words, expect fewer offers and perhaps more days on the market before an offer arrives.
 The same goes for the number of offers that go above asking.
 Of course, that doesnâ€™t mean you canâ€™t list at a desirable price and still get bids above that level.
 Itâ€™s just that the natural expectation for all that to materialize should be a bit more muted.